AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 Three important things to note here:

 1. We are using our new `<input-error>` component and projecting the text into its template.
-2. We have created an `<input-errors>` in the template.
+2. We have written an `<input-errors>` tag in the template.
 It simply acts as a placeholder.
 We could have used a div but for this example it is clearer.
 3. We are using ***ngIf** to display only error messages for failed validations.